Viir/bots/guide/how-to-develop-eve-online-bots.md

   + Look into improving type names for more consistency (`BotEventResponse`?)
 ```

 I will quickly break down the Elm syntax here: The part after the last arrow (`->`) is the return type.
 It is a tuple with two components.
 The part between the colon (`:`) and the return type is the list of parameters.
-So we have two parameters, one of type `InterfaceToHost.BotEventAtTime` and one of type `State`.
+So we have two parameters, one of type `InterfaceToHost.BotEvent` and one of type `State`.

 Let's have a closer look at the three different types here:

-+ `InterfaceToHost.BotEventAtTime`: This describes an event that happens during the operation of the bot.
++ `InterfaceToHost.BotEvent`: This describes an event that happens during the operation of the bot.
 All information the bot ever receives is coming through the values given with this first parameter.
-+ `InterfaceToHost.ProcessEventResponse`: This type describes what the engine should do.
++ `InterfaceToHost.BotResponse`: This type describes what the engine should do.
 + `State`: The `State` type is specific to the bot.
 With this type, we describe what the bot remembers between events.
 When the engine informs the bot about a new event, it also passes the `State` value which the bot returned after processing the previous event (The first component of the tuple in the return type).
 But what if this is the first event?
 Then there is no previous event?
 In this case, the engine takes the value from the function `interfaceToHost_initState` to give to the bot.

 ## Setting up the Programming Tools